Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust3.md

 Unsurprisingly this does not work, the compiler telling us that `dyn Hittable` does not meet the required `Clone` constraint on our function.
-Recall that `Sphere` does implement clone though so can we simply supply multiple constraints to our trait object like we can with generics?
+Recall that `Sphere` does implement clone though, so can we simply supply multiple constraints to our trait object like we can with generics?

 ```rust